 In December 2007 I toured through 5 countries in West Africa with a jazz quartet, Devin Phillips and New Orleans Straight Ahead, that came together in Portland from the tragedy of Hurricane Katrina.
 We were selected by Wynton Marsalis and Jazz at Lincoln Center, Rhythm Road: American Music Abroad, to act as cultural ambassadors of the United States under the auspices of The U.S. State Department.

 I'm a founding member of The Kora Band, a West African influenced Jazz ensemble.
-The group’s 2010 album “Cascades” (OA2 Records) won Earshot Jazz’s away for “Northwest Jazz Album of the Year” and peaked at #12 on the U.S. World Music radio charts.
+The group’s 2010 album “Cascades” (OA2 Records) won Earshot Jazz’s award for “Northwest Jazz Album of the Year” and peaked at #12 on the U.S. World Music radio charts.
 In 2012, The Kora Band was awarded a prestigious Chamber Music America New Jazz Works Grant for the commissioning and recording of a new concert length work.
-The resulting album, “New Cities,” was released in the Fall of 2015 on Whirlwind Recordings.
+The resulting album, “New Cities” was released in the Fall of 2015 on Whirlwind Recordings.

 In 2015 I began recording and producing young artists, composing music for video and film and doing music supervision and sound design for podcasts.
 I currently work for Fiumi Studios as a music supervisor, sound designer and composer.

 I live in Santa Monica, CA where I perform, produce, record and teach.